Eastside Carvering Gathering

 DESCRIPTION

 DATES/TIMES - Monthly on the 1st Wednesday.
-The start time is 1:00 but you are free to arrive anytime after noon to eat, hangout, and perhaps do some personal work or shopping.
+The start time is 1:00 but you are free to arrive anytime after noon to eat, hangout, and perhaps do some personal work.

 NOTE: In addiiton, there is the Eastside Carving Gathering meetings near NW 31st and Sandy from 10:00-1:00, but not every month.